smcneece/battery-sentinel/README.md

 ## Data & Backups

 Battery Sentinel stores all device metadata (notes, battery types, alert thresholds, last replaced dates) in a single JSON file managed by the Home Assistant Supervisor.
-This is separate from the add-on code and is included automatically in standard Home Assistant full backups — no special steps required.
+This is separate from the add-on code and is included automatically in standard Home Assistant full backups; no special steps required.
 You do not need to back it up manually.

 ---

 ## Requirements

-- **Home Assistant OS** or **Home Assistant Supervised** — the Supervisor is required to install and run add-ons.
+- **Home Assistant OS** or **Home Assistant Supervised**: the Supervisor is required to install and run add-ons.
 Home Assistant Core and Home Assistant Container installations cannot use add-ons.
 - No additional configuration; the add-on connects to HA automatically via the Supervisor API

 ---